se-edu/se-book/oopDesign/associations/composition/text.md

 <tip-box>

-:package: In this ‘sub-folder’ association, a `Folder` cannot be a sub-folder of itself.
+{{ icon_example }} In this ‘sub-folder’ association, a `Folder` cannot be a sub-folder of itself.
 If the diamond is removed, it is no longer a composition relationship and technically, allows a folder to be sub-folder of itself.

 <img src="{{baseUrl}}/oopDesign/associations/composition/images/folder.png" height="80" />
 <p/>